Assistantship Application Details

 Assistantship positions are designed to offer students mentoring and hands-on professional experience in projects and/or research applying theory to practice.
 To help ensure that we achieve this goal, assistants and their supervisors will be asked to complete an evaluation and survey each semester.

-The information and documents you need to prepare before beginning the online application form are:
+The information and documents you need to prepare before beginning the online application:

 - Your undergraduate major, minor, enrollment dates, and GPA.